brettz9/db.js/README.md

 ## General

-Note that the methods below can be called either as `server.people.xxx( arg1, arg2, ... )` or
+Note that by default the methods below can be called either as `server.people.xxx( arg1, arg2, ... )` or
 `server.xxx( 'people', arg1, arg2, ... )`.

+To reduce some memory requirements, however, one may supply `noServerMethods: true` as part of options supplied to `db.open()` and during then only the second method signature above can be used.

 ### Adding items